I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

 - There are some simple guidelines I wrote up.
 Follow them, and you’ll do fine.

 - How to start backpacking – Read this article for an overview of how to get started.
 It is not gear specific.
-Rather it is both a philosophical and practical overview of taking those first steps in the outdoors.
+Instead, it is both a philosophical and practical overview of taking those first steps in the outdoors.
 Gear, after all, is the least important part of the outdoors. 🙂 If you want a deeper dive, I even wrote a book!
-For the more visually oriented, I made some videos aimed at beginners, too.
+For the more visually oriented, I also made some videos aimed at beginners.
 If you want an experienced women’s perspective, check out some articles Joan wrote.

 - And there’s a whole series of “Getting Started” articles.